joker1007/slides/rubykaigi2019/slides.md

 # It is difficult to resolve nested do-end

-# OK, I use AST Transformation!!
+# OK, AST Transformation!!

+# I used RubyVM::AbstractSyntaxTree.
+# It is new feature of Ruby-2.6
+# and very useful for handling AST.

 ---

-# Use RubyVM::AbstractSyntaxTree

-It is very useful for handling AST.
+# Breakdown of implementation

 - Extract AST from given block by `RubyVM::AST.of`
 - Detect a pattern like `a <<= foo`